modAL-python/modAL/Models-API.md

 ```

 ## ActiveLearner.fit(X, y, bootstrap=False)<a name="ActiveLearner.fit"></a>
-Interface for the fit method of the predictor.
-Fits the predictor
+Interface for the fit method of the estimator.
+Fits the estimator
 to the supplied data, then stores it internally for the active
 learning loop.